awxlong/HistoMIL/README.md

 13. [CLAM](https://github.com/mahmoodlab/CLAM)
 14. A hybrid DTFD-MIL-TransMIL, where attention over pseudo-bags is replaced with TransMIL's Nystrom attention

-There are additional jupyter notebooks concerning data analysis and plotting of results for cross-validation, testing with ensemblem, visualization of heatmaps and multimodal clinical feature importance.
+There are additional jupyter notebooks in Notebooks/Data_Analysis/ concerning data analysis and plotting of results for cross-validation, testing with ensemblem, visualization of heatmaps and multimodal clinical feature importance.
+Notebooks are named based on the steps laid out in the above pipeline.

 ## Installing HistoMIL